Kunai Partners With Visa to Consolidate Merchant Loyalty Programs Onto an Open, Centralized App

 Users can link multiple payment cards to their loyalty card and can also add, edit, and remove both payment cards and loyalty cards within the app.

 Kunai is one of Visa’s trusted software consultancies.
 Their collaboration spans multiple projects and many years.

 “As our relationship with Visa deepens, we hope to contribute more and more to their success.
-It is always a pleasure to work with Visa, and we look forward to our next collaboration.” - NAME, TITLE Kunai.
+It is always a pleasure to work with Visa, and we look forward to our next collaboration.” - Andrii Gorishnii, Software Engineer and Product Manager at Kunai.